DEASFN/DEASFN/README.md

 $ chmod +x download_SPE.sh     or     $ chmod +x download_GPE.sh
 $ ./download_SPE.sh     or     $ ./download_GPE.sh
 ````
+When you find the download has exited, you need to press `ctrl+c` to terminate the sh file.

 If errors occur, you can download by yourself using the links provided above.

 Please make sure that all four zipfiles in `DEASFN/dataset/SPE` _or_ `DEASFN/dataset/GPE`.

 * unzip the dataset ( You can substitute `GPE` for `SPE`)